MichaelPaddon/volatility_dissertation/README.md

 ## Synopsis
 Volatility is an intrinsic property of risk bearing assets and accurate forecasting of this variable is fundamental to effectively managing risk.
-There exists a rich literature in .this domain and many forecasting models are extant.
+There exists a rich literature in this domain and many forecasting models are extant.
-Machine learning techniques have been applied successfully in this domain.
+Machine learning techniques have been applied successfully to this problem.
 In particular, neural nets have been constructed and shown to outperform historical, implied and autoregressive conditionally heteroscedastic volatility models.
 These neural nets solutions, however, have proven complex in